 Consult the Terms and Conditions to learn how to submit your video.

 Educators who apply to win a visit from an astronaut or a space expert for their school or organization will not be able to update their video since the registration process is done in a single step and it is impossible to resubmit an application.Junior Astronauts Recruitment

 A parent or legal guardian who registers their child to win a spot in the Junior Astronauts Camp can log into their account and make changes to the entry package until the contest closes on at 11:59 p.m.
 PT.

 1. What can I win by participating in Junior Astronauts?

 A visit from an astronaut or a space expert (for educators)

-One visit for each stream, per province and territory, will be awarded through a random draw.
-The CSA will provide each winner with an in-person visit, at no cost, from a CSA astronaut or space expert to their organization by the end of the – school year.
+Two visits per province and territory, were awarded through a random draw.
+The CSA will provide each winner with an in-person visit, at no cost, from a CSA astronaut or space expert to their organization.
 See the Terms and Conditions for all the details.

 A spot in the Junior Astronaut Camp (for young Canadians)

 Four applicants per province and territory will be selected through a random draw.
 The CSA will provide each winner with: